-Beat the egg, milk and oil together in a jug until well combined.
+Beat the egg, milk, oil and sugar together in a large jug until well combined.

-In a large bowl, sift the flour, raising agents and spice then stir in the sugar and pecans.
-Make sure there are no lumps in the sugar - break them up with your fingers if there are.
+In a large bowl, sift the flour, raising agents and spice then stir in the pecans.

-Stir the carrot into the flour to distribute it evenly throughout the mix and then pour in the jug of egg, milk and oil, stirring until only just combined.
+Stir the carrot into the flour mix to distribute it evenly throughout the mix and then pour in the liquid ingredients, stirring until only just combined.
 Remember, a few lumps are just fine in muffin making!